Popular Brands and Logos of Taiwanese Whiskey

 Popular brands of Taiwanese whiskey

 In the years leading up to 2002, Taiwan had a strict rule where only the government could make alcohol, thanks to the Taiwan Tobacco and Liquor Corporation.
 This changed in 2002, allowing new companies to start making their drinks, including whisky.
-Taiwanese whisky started turning heads in 2011 when it won against some famous whiskies from Scotland and England during a competition in Scotland.
-Then, in 2015, a Taiwanese whisky called Kavalan Solist Vinho Barrique won a big award and was named the best single malt in the world.
-This success encouraged the Taiwan Tobacco and Liquor Corporation to make whisky again with their Omar brand.
+Taiwanese whisky started turning heads in 2011 when it beat some famous whiskies from Scotland and England in a competition in Scotland.
+Then, in 2015, a Taiwanese whisky called Kavalan Solist Vinho Barrique won a major award and was named the world’s best single malt.
+This success encouraged the Taiwan Tobacco and Liquor Corporation to resume producing whisky under its Omar brand.

 What’s interesting about Taiwanese whisky is that it doesn’t stick to one way of making it.
 Since it’s a new industry in Taiwan, they’re free to experiment.
-The warm climate in Taiwan helps whisky age faster, giving it a unique taste that includes a creamy texture and tropical fruit flavors.
+The warm climate in Taiwan helps whisky age faster, giving it a unique taste with creamy texture and tropical fruit flavors.
 This has allowed Taiwanese whisky to stand out and become popular worldwide.

 Taiwanese whisky is a newcomer that’s quickly earned a spot among the world’s best whiskies.
-It’s unique because it mixes traditional methods with new techniques, thanks to Taiwan’s warm climate that speeds up aging.
+It’s unique because it blends traditional methods with new techniques, thanks to Taiwan’s warm climate, which accelerates aging.
 This innovation has made Taiwanese whisky famous for its quality and flavor.

 Taiwanese whisky stands out for several reasons: